thehellmaker/thehellmaker-site/src/content/blog/detecting-blocking-calls-in-python-asyncio.md

 ### Custom Callbacks

-For production use, you'll want to send metrics to your observability platform:
+You can send metrics to your observability platform:

 ```python
 from asyncio_event_loop_monitor import event_loop_monitor_ctx, BlockingCallInfo